 All taxpayers filing electronically must use the Self-Select PIN method.
-The IRS no longer accepts Form 8453 as a signature document.
 The only other option is to paper file your return.

 Most taxpayers will be able to file electronically using the Self-Select PIN method.
 If you (or the secondary taxpayer on the return) are under the age of 16, you must file a paper return.

 The Self-Select PIN (Personal Identification Number) method allows taxpayers to electronically sign their e-filed return by using a 5-digit PIN as their signature.